 Members of the support group can be reached via the contact page on this site or through the Facebook page.

 The Chinese Market Gardeners (pictured below) operate under a Crown Lands licence.

-PHOTO: Robert Teng and his wife Jin Zheng Wang standing amongst a crop of parsley.
+PHOTO: Robert Tang and his wife Jin Zheng Wang standing amongst a crop of parsley.

 The place has representative and rarity value.
 The remaining Market Gardens have the representative value as surviving examples of the Market Gardens which were originally fairly widespread in the area.
 The Market Gardens also have rarity value as they provide the last remaining evidence in the Randwick area of these early agricultural uses, many former Market Gardens having already been redeveloped for residential use.
 The Market Garden sites are remnants of earlier and more widespread agricultural uses in the area.

 In 1961, there were nine market garden leases, confined to two areas in the Randwick Municipality.
 Four in the Franklin Street, Wassell Street, Knowles Avenue area, and five in the Little Bay Road, Bunnerong Road area.
 During the 1960s Council made considerable efforts to prevent long-term extensions of these leases by the Crown, in order to facilitate the future use of these areas for residential purpose.
 A Crown Lands Review in 2008 deemed the land suitable for agriculture but unsuitable for residential and cemetery use.